How to Clean Your Wall Decor Professionally

 You know, they say that prevention is better than cure.
 And canvas prints look infinitely better with proper care, don’t they?
 So, before we tackle how to clean stains and dust off of canvas prints without damaging them, let’s tackle some tips on how to properly care for canvas prints first.

-- DIY Restoring: You can touch-up slightly damaged canvas prints (scratched or nicked) with felt-tip marker of a similar color.
+You can touch-up slightly damaged canvas prints (scratched or nicked) with felt-tip marker of a similar colour.

 How to Clean a Canvas Print

 For some homeowners, their proudly displayed canvas prints are the icing on the cake for their home’s interior design.
 And if you’re one of these people, then you know how vital it is to keep everything in the house neat and tidy -- including the wall art hanging above your living room sofa.

 Here’s how you can clean off the stains, grime, and the dust from your precious canvas prints.